 Our Local News

 - H. Shinkai is the chair of the board of the KAGRA Scientific Congress , and the spokesperson of KAGRA (2017/8--2019/8, 2019/8--2021/8)

-- A book translation, Problem Book in Relativity and Gravitation by Alan P Lightman, William H Press, Richard H Price and Saul A Teukolsky (Princeton, NJ: Princeton University Press 1975), is now in publication process. (translated by H.Shinkai and T.Torii, Morikita Publishing Co., 2019).
+- A book translation, Problem Book in Relativity and Gravitation by Alan P Lightman, William H Press, Richard H Price and Saul A Teukolsky (Princeton, NJ: Princeton University Press 1975).
+Japanese translation is published (translated by H.Shinkai and T.Torii, Morikita Publishing Co., 2019 November).